Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 Symptoms

-While some parrots with psittacosis are asymptomatic for a while, the signs to look for are:
+While some parrots with psittacosis are asymptomatic for a while, the signs include:

 • Sneezing.